WaiYanNyeinNaing/A2A_multi-agents/README.md

 # A2A Multi-Agent System

-A clean, modular implementation of the **A2A (Agent-to-Agent) Protocol** for inter-agent communication using Google's Gemini AI models and the Google Agent Development Kit (ADK).
+A fully operational, production-ready implementation of the **A2A (Agent-to-Agent) Protocol** for intelligent multi-agent coordination using Google's Gemini AI models.
+Features sequential orchestration, context passing, and real-time coordination across specialized AI agents.

 ## 🏗️ System Architecture